-38. Can reimbursement requests be submitted on any other form?
+39. Can reimbursement requests be submitted on any other form?

-Reimbursement requests on any form, other than the most current Expense Reimbursement Form, will be rejected and must be resubmitted on the new form.
+Reimbursement requests on any form, other than the most current Expense Account Form, will be rejected and must be resubmitted on the new form.

-39. Should the Expense Reimbursement be processed by local court/department staff in GEARS or mailed in?

-In most cases, the expense form should be processed in GEARS by local staff.
+40. Should the Expense Account Form be processed by local court/department staff in GEARS or mailed in?
+In most cases, the expense account form should be processed in GEARS by local staff.
 Exceptions to this are expenses directly attributable to a grant program (example FCCIP/CANDO).
 Those expense forms should be mailed to the respective office for processing in GEARS.

-40. What is the correct Program Cost Allocation (PCA) and account?
+41. What is the correct Program Cost Allocation (PCA) and account?

-The PCA/speed chart and account is the budget where this cost will be charged.
+The PCA/speed chart and account are the budget lines where the costs will be charged.
 The group's accounting staff will code the expense form and may contact any member of the Department of Budget and Finance's Accounts Payable Staff or the Travel Plan Administrator for assistance.
 The account for In-State Travel is 0401 and the account for Out-of-State and Out-of-Country Travel is 0403.

-41. When must I submit my Judicial Branch Expense Account Form?
+42. When must I submit my Judicial Branch Expense Account Form?

-Reimbursement requests must be submitted within 90 days from the first date of travel or from when the miscellaneous expense was incurred.
-Any requests beyond this timeframe must have written approval from the State Court Administrator, or designee.
+Reimbursement requests are to be submitted no more than 90 days after the first date the subject travel occurred, or expense was incurred.
+Any requests beyond this timeframe must have written approval from the State Court Administrator, or designee, and be attached to the voucher in GEARS.